Sage/design-tokens/README.md

 This repository contains the design tokens from the Sage Design System.
 These are maintained by the Sage DS team.
 This library is for distributing these tokens across multiple platforms.

+## What are design tokens?

+Design Tokens are Design System’s most basic, lowest level element.
+In atomic design terminology those would be the protons or electrons.

+Basically those are **key-value records named and organized the same way regardless of the platform** (e.g. web, Android, iOS, Figma).
+They can define various properties, such as colors, paddings, margins, sizes, font sizes, font families, transitions, animations, and others. **They represent certain design decisions.**

+Design tokens purpose is to:
+- **Release developers from taking design decisions.** Often while developing a component, developer needs to take decision what tint of what color should be used.
+This decision should be taken by designer, not developer.
+- **Improve handover process and communication between designers and developers.** Both, developers and designers are going to use the same token name for given property (color, background color, border, padding, margin, transition and so on).
+In the end, developers don't need to know what the final value will be.
+- **Narrow value set to only needed values.** Design System uses narrow set of values (spacings, colors, typography properties and others).
+Those are only values that are needed for visual description of the component.
+- **Keep visual consistency across all components of the library.**

 ## Beta

-Currently this library is in an _unstable open beta stage_.
-It is not ready for production at this point as the tokens are liable to drastically change between now and the production release.
+Currently, this library is in an _unstable open beta stage_.
+It is not ready for production at this point as the tokens are liable to drastically change between now, and the production release.

 ## Using the design tokens